nixworks/public/news/2006/07/27/README.md

 ##### Chinese
 ### [ More than 80 people dead and missing in China as a result of Typhoon Kaemi. ](/news/2006/07/27/more-than-80-people-dead-and-missing-in-china-as-a-result-of-typhoon-kaemi.md)
-_Context: Typhoon Kaemi, Chinese_
+_Context: Chinese, Typhoon Kaemi_

 ##### Rome, Italy
 ### [ In Rome, the President of the Venice Biennale Davide Croff and the Director of the 63rd Venice Film Festival Marco Mller have presented the line-up of the festival, which runs August 30 - September 9. ](/news/2006/07/27/in-rome-the-president-of-the-venice-biennale-davide-croff-and-the-director-of-the-63rd-venice-film-festival-marco-muller-have-presented-th.md)
-_Context: Rome, Italy, Venice Film Festival, Venice Biennale_
+_Context: Venice Film Festival, Venice Biennale, Rome, Italy_

 ##### 2006 Kodori crisis
 ### [ 2006 Kodori crisis: the rebel renegade Emzar Kvitsiani escapes as one civilian gets killed in the fighting. ](/news/2006/07/27/2006-kodori-crisis-the-rebel-renegade-emzar-kvitsiani-escapes-as-one-civilian-gets-killed-in-the-fighting.md)